TomRaaff/tr-utilities-lib/docs/Creating-type-safe-events.md

 When first writing this, I thought it made sense to write the function signature like this:
-`function publish(eventName: BookstoreEvents, payload?: ...)` But as you can see, this signature lacks a connection between the event name and it's desired type.
+`function publish(eventName: BookstoreEvents, payload?: ...)` But as you can see, this signature lacks a connection between the event name and its desired type.
 The solution is to introduce a generic.

 Unfortunately you can't say `function publish<BookstoreEvents>(eventName: BookstoreEvents, payload?: EventsDefinition[BookstoreEvents])`...
 You'll get this error: `Type 'BookstoreEvents' cannot be used to index type 'EventsDefinition'`.
 But luckily,